sickozell/SickoCV/README.md

 Solo: every slot has its own out socket
 Unconnected on Out 4: Every unconnected out is routed to out n.4

-**Scrolling Displays** (drumPlayer+ and drumPlayerXtra only)
+**Scrolling Sample Names** (drumPlayer+ and drumPlayerXtra only)
 This option enables text scrolling on sample name displays

 **Light Boxes** (drumPlayerXtra only)
-This option enables light fading boxes on waveform displays on sample triggering.
-When enabled, into each slot context menu the color of light can be chosen
+This option enables a light box over waveform displays when sample is triggered.
+When enebled, in each slot context menu light color and fade duration can be set.

+**Display Triggering** (drumPlayerXtra only)
+This option enables sample triggering by clicking over the the display area.

 ## Parking
 ### Set of unconnected inputs and outputs just to park unused cables